ansible-collections/ibm_zos_core/README.md

 Modules included in this collection provide additional documentation that is similar to a UNIX, or UNIX-like, operating system man page (manual page).
 This documentation can be accessed from the command line by using the `ansible-doc` command.

-Here's how to use the Ansible-supplied command after you install the _Red Hat Ansible Certified Content for IBM Z core collection_:
+Here's how to use the Ansible-supplied command after you install the _IBM z/OS Core Collection_:
 `ansible-doc ibm.ibm_zos_core.zos_data_set`

 ```